Skip to main content

 Daniel Grossman, MD

 Daniel Grossman, MD, is ANSIRH's Director.
-He focuses his research on both clinical and social science studies aimed at improving access to contraception and safe abortion in the United States, Latin America, and sub-Saharan Africa, as well as evaluating the impact of integrating reproductive health and HIV services.
+He focuses his research on both clinical and social science studies aimed at improving access to contraception and safe abortion in the United States, Latin America, and sub-Saharan Africa.
 He has served on committees for professional organizations such as the American Public Health Association and the American College of Obstetricians and Gynecologists.
-As a faculty member in the Department of Obstetrics, Gynecology and Reproductive Sciences at UCSF, Dr. Grossman performs clinical work at Zuckerberg San Francisco General Hospital.
+Dr. Grossman is Vice Chair of Advocacy in the Department of Obstetrics, Gynecology and Reproductive Sciences at UCSF and performs clinical work at Zuckerberg San Francisco General Hospital.
 He is also a Senior Advisor with Ibis Reproductive Health.
 Dr. Grossman received his Bachelor of Science in Molecular Biophysics and Biochemistry from Yale University and an MD from Stanford University.
 He completed his residency in Obstetrics and Gynecology at UCSF.

 The latest research